ryannmicua/popular-posts-tabbed-widget-for-jetpack/readme.txt

 2. Screenshot of the widget settings in the backend.

 == Changelog ==

+= 1.3 =
+* add width and height inline styles to thumbnail image
+* update daily value from 1 to 2 when querying jetpack stats server
+* made plugin l18n friendly

 = 1.2 =
 * improve output of thumbnail images